First Year Elective Courses

 - Critical Race Theory

 - Introduction to International Law

 Every effort will be made to assign you to one of your top 3 choices, taking into consideration that enrollment for each elective course is capped at 35 students.
 First year day students who do not submit a completed Preference form by the deadline will be randomly enrolled in an open first year elective course.

 Note: Eligibility for enrollment in a first year elective is subject to academic performance in the Fall semester.
 First year electives may not be repeated.

 To submit your preferences, please click here.
-Please note that you will be required to rank all seven electives to submit your preferences.
+Please note that you will be required to rank all six electives to submit your preferences.
 You will be allowed to change your preferences any time during this period.

 Enrollment into First Year Elective Courses

 After grades have been submitted and GPAs have been calculated, students earning a GPA above 2.85 will be enrolled into a first year elective course and notified via email.
 Students earning a GPA of 2.85 or below will be enrolled in the required course, Law and Process: Privacy Torts, and notified via email.

 After these courses have been assigned, students enrolled in an elective who wish to change electives may do so by emailing the Office of the Registrar (firstname.lastname@example.org).
 Requests to change electives are due prior to the deadline to add classes at 6:00 PM on Wednesday, January 25 and will be processed based on seat availability and a students’ initial elective placement.
 Students enrolled in Law & Process: Privacy Torts will not be permitted to change their course assignment.